-The Made in Fairfax network aims to be a one-stop-shop for maker businesses and those who want to support them.
-The Made in Fairfax directory features dozens of artisans who create a variety of products in the county like custom furniture, baked goods, jewelry, and more.
+The Made in Fairfax network aims to be a one-stop shop for maker businesses and those who want to support them.
+The Made in Fairfax directory features dozens of artisans who create a variety of unique gifts from Northern Virginia made in the county like custom furniture, baked goods, jewelry, and more.

 This holiday season (or any time of year, really!) take “shop local” to new heights by directly supporting the makers of these gift-worthy products – created right here in Fairfax County, Virginia.

 Add a one-of-a-kind piece of artwork to your home collection or bring in some unique new holiday decorations this year from Trupti's Craft Paper Quilling Art.
 Paper quilling is a rare, yet quickly growing form of art that involves rolling, shaping, and gluing paper strips together to create intricate designs.
 From holiday decor to wedding and baby nursery decor to customized pet portraits that start as low as $5 (quilling printed cards), $10 (for quilling ornaments), and $35 (for framed prints), this is a gift that your loved one will never forget.
 Browse some designs on their website here.

 Get the creative juices flowing this holiday season with some DIY Mosaic Kits from Mizz Mozaic, choosing between picture frames to Lazy Susan condiment trays to ornament kits ($37-$65).
 They include everything you need to either give an entirely one-of-a-kind gift or curate a creative experience that can be crafted together.

 Image submitted by JHK Photography